 The bottom line

-For ClickHouse users: The official ClickHouse/mcp-clickhouse server (720 stars) is well-designed with dual engine support, strong safety defaults, and three transport options.
+For ClickHouse users: The official ClickHouse/mcp-clickhouse server (764 stars) is well-designed with dual engine support, strong safety defaults, three transport options, and now OAuth/OIDC enterprise auth.
 Start here.

-For DuckDB / local analytics: motherduckdb/mcp-server-motherduck (441 stars) is excellent — universal data access across local files, S3, and cloud.
+For DuckDB / local analytics: motherduckdb/mcp-server-motherduck (473 stars, v1.0.5) is excellent — universal data access across local files, S3, and cloud, now with HTTP transport for remote deployment.
 The best option for cross-source analytical work.

-For Snowflake users: The official Snowflake-Labs/mcp server (256 stars) is the strongest choice, especially if you use Cortex AI features.
-The community server (isaacwasserman, 180 stars) is a simpler alternative with a useful insights memo.
+For Snowflake users: Choose between the managed MCP server (GA, zero-deployment) for simplicity or the open-source Snowflake-Labs/mcp server (277 stars) for self-hosted flexibility.
+Both integrate Cortex AI features.
+The community server (isaacwasserman, ~180 stars) is a simpler alternative with a useful insights memo.

-For BigQuery users: The managed remote server at bigquery.googleapis.com/mcp is the easiest path — zero setup, full governance, auto-enabled.
+For BigQuery users: The managed remote server at bigquery.googleapis.com/mcp is the easiest path — auto-enabled, full governance, 6 tools.
 Community servers remain useful for offline or custom needs.

-For Databricks users: Managed MCP with Unity Catalog governance is the recommended approach, though still in beta.
+For Databricks users: Managed MCP with Unity AI Gateway governance is the recommended approach, now with 4 servers including direct SQL execution.
+Still in Public Preview.
 Community servers fill the gap for infrastructure management and lineage analysis.

-For Redshift users: The AWS MCP suite provides auto-discovery and safe querying.
+For Redshift users: The AWS MCP suite (8,900+ stars) provides auto-discovery, safe querying, and now query plan analysis.
 Read-only for now, but well-integrated with the broader AWS MCP ecosystem.

-Rating: 4.5/5 — Data warehousing is one of the strongest MCP categories.
-Universal vendor backing, safety-first defaults, managed remote servers from BigQuery and Databricks, and deep AI integration from Snowflake’s Cortex set a high bar.
+Rating: 4.5/5 — Data warehousing remains one of the strongest MCP categories and got even stronger since our initial review.
+Eight vendors now have official MCP support (up from six).
+Managed servers are maturing — BigQuery auto-enabled, Snowflake managed GA, Databricks added SQL execution.
+Apache Doris brought the most comprehensive tooling (25+ tools).
+DuckDB fixed its HTTP transport gap.
 The missing cross-warehouse federation, cost monitoring, and dbt integration prevent a perfect score, but the fundamentals are exceptional.
 If you work with data warehouses, the MCP tools are production-ready.